hieuvp/learning-python/lambda-functions/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 > A lambda function is a small anonymous function.
-> A lambda function can take any number of arguments,
+> <br />
-> but can only have one expression.
+> A lambda function can take any number of arguments, but can only have one expression.

 ## Syntax